human-conditions/yodrew.github.io-original/_pages/protocol.md

 I have not worked with severe psychotics.
 Conventional psychologists would identify them simply as psychotic.
 But I think that we can handle even these cases by ourselves.
 By this, I mean without the use of professionals or experts, just with the care of friends and family.

 Of course, if an expert can behave normally, that's great.
-He would simply provide wisdom and care unobtrusively like anyone else would, without any sense of superiority.
+He would simply providing wisdom and care unobtrusively like anyone else would, without any sense of superiority.
 Some experts actually know useful things.
 There's no reason for their knowledge to go to waste unless it would do more harm than good.

 I think severely psychotic people will be most helped at first by the presence and love of others who have recovered their own sanity in darkness.
 Severely psychotic people are especially sensitive to our society's constant barrage of stupidity and hatred, especially from those who are supposed to care about them.
 If that reverses, most cases of severe psychosis will disappear in weeks.
 Let us first put our attention on ourselves.
-It's sort of like using an oxygen mask in an airplane: use it yourself first, then on those in your care.
-To continue the metaphor, please consider the plane we're on to be already depressurized, undergoing severe turbulence, and with its masks dangling down.
-Maybe
+It's like using an airplane oxygen mask: first, take a breath yourself with it, then put it on those in your care.

 But I can imagine the direct use of darkness in extreme cases to excellent effect.
 It must be done with great care and attention to conditions, and with understanding and consent.
-Darkness causes great harm in those it is forced upon, and                                  I unqualifiedly condemn this cruel and despotic use of darkness.
+Darkness causes great harm in those it is forced upon.
+I unqualifiedly condemn this cruel and despotic use of darkness.
 I believe it will often require more gradual application and more support.

 Begin by removing any light the person has not asked for or replacing it with red light if he finds it agreeable.
 The more access the person has to reason and the more he trusts his caregivers, the easier it will be to normalize his sleeping environment.
 Scheduling pressure can be removed.
 I mean all those therapeutic activities that are supposed to help people but just distress them or help them pass the time while on debilitating medication.
 Allow the person to sleep more.
 Provide more fresh, raw fruits and leafy green vegetables, fresh air, sunlight, pure non-fluoridated water, contact with plants and earth, grounding sheets, etc.